 Please note the clinic's full mailing address, test request authorized by personnel, and telephone number to assure proper return of test results.
 Then see that the test request form accompanies the specimen.
-The following sections provide practical guidelines to physicians, nurses, and other non-laboratory health personnel who must routinely collect and submit clinical specimens to one of the State's public health laboratories (i.e., Department of Health and Mental Hygiene's Laboratories Administration).
+The following sections provide practical guidelines to physicians, nurses, and other non-laboratory health personnel who must routinely collect and submit clinical specimens to one of the State's public health laboratories (i.e., MD Department of Health Laboratories Administration).